Profile photo

 Bio

 I am an Associate Professor in the Department of Political Science at the John Jay College of the City University of New York.
-My research focuses on law and society, knowledge practices, and gender politics in contemporary China.
-In a decade or so, I have published articles in the Law & Society Review, Law & Policy, and Sociological Forum.
+My research focuses on law and society, knowledge practices, and judicial politics in contemporary China.
+Over the past decade, I have published articles in the Law & Society Review, Law & Policy, and Sociological Forum.
 My book, Marriage Unbound: State Law, Power, and Inequality in Contemporary China, was published by Stanford University Press in 2022.

 JJC Affiliations